 Treatment should begin as soon as you notice any symptoms.
 If you have aches or pains, see your doctor for a correct diagnosis and treatment as chronic RSI is challenging to treat.
 You should also modify your behaviour and stop making the repetitive motion.

-If your RSI is related to the workplace, you could either do less computer work or try using an ergonomic mouse or ergonomic keyboard.
+If your RSI is related to the workplace, you could either do less computer work or try using an ergonomic style mouse or ergonomic keyboard.
 Take a look at at our guide to choosing an ergonomic mouse here.

 Possible treatments include: